SUSE/doc-caasp/.github/pull_request_template.md

 # Enable maintainer updates
 Please enable maintainer updates so we can push commits into your branch to make collaboration and reviews easier.

+# Do not force push your branch
+Please avoid force pushing to branches that are subject of pull requests.
+Force pushing breaks maintainer commits in many cases and is very hard (if not impossible) to untangle for backporting.

 # Labels
 Please set any (and all) appropriate labels that describe the status of the PR.